NAHSSS: Allied Health Clinical Placements

 The less expensive of the two travel estimates are then paid to the scholar prior to the commencement of their placement.

 Scholarship applicants and recipients are encouraged to seek advice from the Australian Taxation Office about any impact the awarding of a scholarship may have on their financial situation.
 Depending on the scholarship and your mode of study, scholarship payments may be taxable.

 Information is available from the Australian Taxation Office.

 Personal circumstances differ.
 Successful applicants will need to consult Centrelink about the impact of the scholarship payments on their Centrelink payments.
 Information is available from Centrelink.

 Failure to comply with the requirements of the scholarship can include:

-- Attending a placement in a location other that what was approved by the administrator.
+• Attending a placement in a location other than what was approved by the administrator.
 For example, being approved for a placement in Darwin but attending a placement in Sydney

 Failure to comply with the requirements of this scholarship shall result in any or all of the following: